 Unfortunately, the CB400 Super Bol d’Or never was exported out of Japan.
-Its look-alike bigger sibling, the Honda CB1300 (one of the big air-cooled fours, another classic generation of bikes), was exported — and not that I’m complaining (great bike), but you know, we want more!
+Its look-alike bigger sibling, the Honda CB1300 (one of the big bore four-cylinder motorcycles, of which many were air-cooled — another classic generation of bikes), was exported — and not that I’m complaining (great bike), but you know, we want more!

 Core specs for the Honda CB400SF Hyper VTEC Revo

 It’s a little hard to find the specs for the important bits online, so I thought I’d include them here in detail.

 |Engine||399cc liquid-cooled inline-four 16-valve|

 |Peak power||41 kW (56 PS / 55 bhp) @ 11000 rpm|